ANUSF/ADAUsers/doc/whitepaper.md

 These services will be provided via traditional, human-accessible web interfaces.
 (Detailled workflows to be specified.)

-### Authorization
+### Authorization and requesting user details

-Selected ADA services may request information about a user's access rights from the UMS.
+Selected ADA services may request a range of information about users via a RESTful API.
+There are three types of requests:

+1. A user's role.
+2. A user's personal details.
+3. A user's access rights regarding a given resource.